-NOTE: You can perform the above operations using the Hot Restart tab of Hazelcast Management Center
+NOTE: You can perform the above operations using the Hot Restart tab of Hazelcast Management Center or using the REST API.
+Please see the Hot Restart section and Using REST API for Cluster Management section.

-20.4.3.1 Example Usages for cluster.sh
+19.4.3.1 Example Usages for cluster.sh